 Blog - 6/4/17 - Latin Percussion Special Event at St. Mark's Sunday School with Ed Hill

 I’ve taught Sunday school at St. Mark’s Episcopal Church in New Canaan since 2010.
 In 2017, I was part of a group that created a program for the Sunday school kids (all age groups combined together in the auditorium) with Ed Hill, a conga player and the sexton of the church, as our chief percussionist and me as the emcee and assistant percussionist.
-Ed would bring a bag of 10 to 15 percussion instruments, and I would bring my guiro, cuica, maracas, claves, figner cymbals, and harmonica.
-The program was named "Salsa Sunday" and for the performance I wore a guayabera and a musician’s hat.
-It was held on the last Sunday school class before summer break.
+Ed brings a bag of 10 to 15 percussion instruments, and I bring my guiro, cuica, maracas, claves, finger cymbals, and harmonica.
+The program is named "Salsa Sunday" and for the performance I wear a guayabera and a musician’s hat.
+It's held on the last Sunday school class before summer break.
 In 2018, we added the other sexton Edgar and his wife Piedad as our Salsa dancers.
-In 2023, we did our last performance (for the seventh year in a row) because Ed Hill retired as the sexton later that summer.
-In that year we had 27 kids in the audience.
-What follows is the content that was used in the program.
+In 2023, we had 27 kids in the audience.
+What follows is the content that is used in the program.

-Music is a sort of language that can be understood, felt, and "enjoyed by all"; regardless of the language you speak, your culture, society, or other kinds of differences.
+What is Music?
 Music is a whole lot of varying vibrations or sound waves that fall within our hearing range.
-When music enters our ears, our brains process the vibrations, and we "hear" tones, beats and all the other things built into it.
+When we perceive music through our sense of hearing, our brains process the vibrations, and we "hear" tones, beats and all the other things built into it.
 But sometimes we also "feel" something too.
+Music is a sort of language that can be understood, felt, and "enjoyed by all."
 Most religions use music to worship God.
-We sing together at church because there is an inner connection between music and the soul, and singing together can make us feel better and make our soul a little heathier-that’s why we do it.
+We sing together at church because it can make us feel better and make our soul a little healthier-that’s why we do it.

-The salsa dance is a dance that Latin Americans like to dance.
-Why do they do it?
-Because it's fun to move to the music!
+The salsa dance is a Latin American dance.
+Why do people dance?
+Because it's fun to move to the music and it feels good!
 Edgar and his wife Piedad are amateur dancers that are going to demonstrate how to dance the salsa.

 The First Performance is called ra ra, ra-ra-ra.

-Ed was born in the United States and his ancestors are from Puerto Rico.
-Edgar and Piedad were born in Colombia.
-Both of my parents grew up in Havana, Cuba, but I was born in New York.
-In Puerto Rico, Colombia and Cuba the main language spoken is Spanish (then I initiate a short conversation in Spanish with Ed, Edgar and Piedad...Que se cuenta?).
+Edgar and Piedad were born in Colombia, South America.
+Ed was born in the United States and his ancestors are from Puerto Rico, an island in the Carribean.
+Both of my parents grew up in Havana, Cuba (another island in the Carribean), but I was born in New York.
+In Puerto Rico, Colombia and Cuba the main language spoken is Spanish (then I initiate a short conversation in Spanish with Ed, Edgar and Piedad...como aprendieron a bailar?).

 North America and South America were populated by indigenous people until Christopher Columbus crossed the Atlantic ocean in 1492.
 When the Europeans began moving to the Americas they established the Atlantic slave trade.
 This slave trade took place for 500 years from the 15th through the 19th centuries.
 The slave trade was an evil, shameful way of making money and denying people’s humanity.
 Through its cruelty, it harmed, tortured and killed innocent people, but it had a few curious side effects.
 One side effect was that the enslaved people heavily influenced the music of Latin America with their rich drumming traditions.

 In one specific part of the Atlantic slave trade, many of the enslaved people that were brought to Cuba, the Dominican Republic, Brazil and Jamaica were Yoruba people.
 The Yoruba people are an African tribe that today number 40 million people.
 Most of this population is in Nigeria, Africa.
-They make up a fifth of Nigeria’s population.
 A lot of the Yoruba drums and other musical instruments were invented by them over 1,000 years ago.
 The Yoruba invented hour-glass shaped drums which were the precursor to the conga drums.
 The Yoruba also incorporated rhythmic chanting into their drumming rituals.
-Much of the Yoruba music is spiritual in nature, and is often devoted to a spirit that reflects one of their gods in the Yoruba religion.
+Much of the Yoruba music is spiritual in nature, and is often devoted to a spirit that represents one of the gods in the Yoruba religion.
 Yoruba drumming is considered to be one of the most advanced drumming traditions in the world.
 Yoruba music has had a huge influence on the music of Latin America.

-For the Second Performance called Bop bop, budoop, bop bop , beedoo beedoo, we encourage the children to come up to the front and try to follow along with our dancers as they demonstrates the steps of the salsa dance.
+For the Second Performance, we encourage the children to come up to the front and dance, and if they want to they can try to follow along with our dancers as they demonstrates the steps of the salsa dance.

 For the final part of the program, we let the kids come up and try the Latin percussion instruments.
 Ed plays a beat on the conga drums, and I challenge the kids with instruments to follow the same rhythm that Ed is playing.
 Then we stop the music and I say for this part only one child at a time will play along with Ed.
 Ed starts the beat and I point to each child individually and encourage them to play their instrument in sync with Ed’s beat.